 More than 5,000 plants make up “Countryside,” the rural image planted in the debris-strewn Pennsylvania Railroad yards owned by developer Donald Trump.
-Herd planted squash, watermelons, cucumbers, impatiens, mums, wheat and soybeans, to mention a few plant varieties.
+That’s because Herd planted squash, watermelons, cucumbers, impatiens, mums, wheat and soybeans, to mention a few plant varieties.
 The artist also imported 200 tons of topsoil, 20 tons of rock and 1,000 paving stones for the project.
 The interplay between the plants, soil and stone completes the scene of a lazy tree looming over rolling fields and a blue sky.

 Herd has made 26 round trip flights between Kansas City and New York since the project began five months ago.
 As money for the Trump piece threatened to run out this summer, Herd took on two local projects to fund “Countryside.”